Western Macedonia: Demographics

 The population of Western Macedonia was 283,689 according to the 2011 Greek census.
 Today, the region is predominantly ethnic Greek with Slavophone Greeks being a minority.
 The former are mainly concentrated in the towns Florina, Kastoria and Ptolemaida.
-There are also around 1,400 Slavophones—approximately 0.5% of the local population—who profess a Slavic Macedonian identity.
+There are also a smaller number of Slavophones who profess an ethnic Macedonian identity.
 Other smaller communities include Aromanians and Arvanites.

 The region has shrunk by 28,633 people between 2011 and 2021, experiencing a highest percentage population loss in Greece of 10.1%.